unytics/bigfunctions/README.md

 ## Contribute

-You are more than welcome to contribute both for:
+You are more than welcome to contribute for both:

 - adding/improving BigFunctions
 - improving the framework and `bigfun` CLI